 Florida State Standards & Curriculum

-Educators Inc. Private Christian Schools has adopted the Florida Department of Education State Status and curriculum standards for Adult Education Programs.
-All guidelines, framework, class discriptions, etc. are listed below for your information.
+Educators Inc. Private Christian Schools has adopted the Florida Department of Education state status and curriculum standards for Adult Education Programs.
+All guidelines, framework, class descriptions, and etc. are listed below for your information.
+We are always updating our framework as new information becomes available.

 Florida Department of Education